Craig Noone: Cardiff City

 In August 2012, Noone joined Cardiff City for an undisclosed fee, reported to be £1m, and signed a four-year contract.
 He made his debut in a 3–1 win against Wolverhampton Wanderers at the start of September, and scored his first goal for the club later in the month as Cardiff won 2–0 at Millwall.
 Two months after joining the club, Noone scored in three consecutive games; a win against Burnley in October, and defeats at Bolton Wanderers and Charlton Athletic in November.
 He was sent off for two bookable offences against Derby County later that month.
 Noone's goal against Bolton in April ensured that Cardiff avoided defeat in their final home game of the season, which was followed by the club being presented with the Football League title for winning the Championship.
 Noone made 32 appearances in his first season with Cardiff and scored seven goals.
 Noone scored his first Premier League goal in January 2014 against Manchester City and was praised for his performance by Cardiff manager Ole Gunnar Solskjær.
 Cardiff however suffered relegation at the end of the season and returned to the Championship, where he only managed to find one goal in 39 appearances.

 The following season, Noone started off brightly, coming on to score the equaliser against Fulham and scoring the winner against AFC Wimbledon.
-However, he didn't manage to find another goal until December where he scored against Sheffield Wednesday in a 2–2 draw, before scoring against Milton Keynes Dons.
+However, he didn't manage to find another goal until December when he scored against Sheffield Wednesday in a 2–2 draw, before scoring against Milton Keynes Dons.